DanielEmeka2003/DataMapper/README.md

-# AUTHOR
+# Author
-The author's name is Daniel Emeka
+The author of this projet is the owner of this repository, that is **Daniel Emeka**

 # What Is DataMapper?
 Is a class that manages the saving and retrieval of data from a file in a minimalist, but intuitive way.
 It stores the data in a specific serialization format not to different from mainstream data representation languages, like TOML and JSON.